PraveenKalaivannan/Android_session10_assignment2/README.md

-# EFoodCart
+# E Cart
-EFoodCart is a ReactJs E-Commerce Application which is still in initial development phase
+E Cart is a ReactJs E-Commerce Application which is still in initial development phase